 Within the laws of the automatic stay, you will not have to worry about your home being taken away or large assets being repossessed, such as your vehicle.
 Mortgage companies, auto loan providers and any other debts you hold including credit cards and student loans are all put on hold while you and the court decide whether to erase the debt or restructure payments to better suit your financial situation.

 An exception that could be made is if you fall off your payment plan.
 In this case, a lender may file a motion for the stay to end so they can resume foreclosure and repossession.

 Keep in mind that certain types of payments are not put on hold.
-Speak with a lawyer, like a bankruptcy attorney in Tampa, FL, to learn what you will continue to be responsible for after a stay is in place.
+Speak with a bankruptcy attorney to learn what you will continue to be responsible for after a stay is in place.
 Some payments you can expect to continue paying include: